For information on how to pay your utility bill, please see Pay Your Utility Bill.

 If you have filed for Bankruptcy, please send a copy your bankruptcy notice via fax to 312.747.6894, email to email@example.com, or mail to P.O.
 Box 6330, Chicago, IL 60608.
 Be sure to include your name and phone number.

 Upon notification, your account will be updated to reflect that the bankruptcy was filed for the specified pre-petition charges.
 You are responsible to pay all new post-petition charges in full and on time.
 If your current charges are not paid, we have the right to proceed with collection efforts including the termination of your water service.

 If you have lost your property through a foreclosure and are still receiving a water bill, please provide a copy of the executed Foreclosure Deed via fax to 312.747.6894, email to firstname.lastname@example.org or mail to P.O.
 Box 6330, Chicago, IL 60608.
 Be sure to indicate your name and phone number on the cover letter.
 Your account will be reviewed and the charges updated to reflect details of the foreclosure.

-Please note you are responsible for all account charges up to the date of the foreclosure.
-Chicago’s Municipal Code provides that the titleholder of record is responsible for all water and sewer charges.
+The Municipal Code of Chicago provides that the titleholder of record is responsible for all utility billing account charges up to the date of foreclosure.
 Until a Foreclosure Deed is executed, the borrower may still have certain rights to the property.
-If the foreclosure is only pending (Lis Pendens), and not yet executed, the titleholder of record remains liable for the water and sewer charges.
+If the foreclosure is only pending (Lis Pendens), and not yet executed, the titleholder of record remains liable for the utility billing charges.